kyverno/website/content/en/docs/Writing policies/jmespath.md

 `add()` is also value-aware (based on the formatting used for the inputs) and is capable of adding numbers, quantities, and durations without any form of unit conversion.

+Arithmetic filters like `add()` currently accept inputs in the following formats.

+* Number (ex., \`10\`)
+* Quantity (ex., '10Mi')
+* Duration (ex., '10h')

+Note that how the inputs are enclosed determines how Kyverno interprets their type.
+Numbers enclosed in back ticks are scalar values while quantities and durations are enclosed in single quotes thus treating them as strings.
+Using the correct enclosing character is important because, in Kubernetes "regular" numbers are treated implicitly as units of measure.
+The number written \`10\` is interpreted as an integer or "the number ten" whereas '10' is interpreted as a string or "ten bytes".
+See the [Formatting](#formatting) section above for more details.

 | Input 1            | Input 2            | Output   |
 |--------------------|--------------------|----------|
 | Number             | Number             | Number   |